ARTS & MUSIC

 Ivory Room Piano Bar: This dueling piano format features tunes that’ll get everyone singing, from sultry serenades to sassy sing-a-longs—and even some silly tunes, too.

 Memorial Union Terrace: This popular spot on the UW campus isn’t just for students.
 In summer, everyone’s invited to pull up a sunburst chair and listen to local, national and regional acts that perform lakeside!
-In the winter, head inside to Der Rathskeller (currently under construction).
+In the winter, head inside to Der Rathskeller, Strada, or Carte.

 Concerts on the Square: This longstanding tradition—held on six consecutive Wednesdays in the summer—takes place on the capitol lawn!
 Put out a blanket, pack a picnic and relax to the sounds of the Wisconsin Chamber Orchestra.